terrastruct/byelinear/README.md

 It uses the Linear GraphQL API and the GitHub V3 and V4 APIs.

-It will hit the Linear GraphQL complexity limit quite quickly.
+It will hit the Linear GraphQL complexity limit quite quickly downloading issues.
 In our case just 100 issues. byelinear will back off and retry every minute so you can just let it run and wait until it's done.

-Or you can terminate byelinear and then later set `$BYELINEAR_BEFORE` to the ID of the last successfully exported issue to resume right where you left off.
-You can find the ID in the logs.
+Or you can terminate byelinear and resume later.
+It will start right where it left off based on the state in `./linear-corpus/state.json` (you can change this via `$BYELINEAR_CORPUS`).

 You can also contact Linear's support and request they raise your rate limit temporarily.